Quebec sovereignty movement: The Clarity Act

-Present
+From 2000 to the present

 "Sovereignty-Association" is nowadays more often referred to simply as "sovereignty".
-However, in the 1995 Quebec referendum, in which the sovereignty option was narrowly rejected, the notion of some form of economic association with the rest of Canada was still envisaged (continuing use of the Canadian dollar and military, for example) and was referred to as "Sovereignty-Partnership" (souveraineté-partenariat).
+However, in the 1995 Quebec referendum, in which the sovereignty option was narrowly rejected, the notion of some form of economic association with the rest of Canada was still envisaged (continuing use of the Canadian dollar and military, for example) and was referred to as "sovereignty-partnership" (souveraineté-partenariat).
 It remains a part of the PQ program and is tied to national independence in the minds of most Quebecers.
 This part of the PQ program has always been controversial, especially since Canadian federal politicians usually refuse the concept.

-In 2003, the PQ launched the Saison des idées ("Season of ideas") which is a public consultation aiming to gather the opinions of Quebecers on its sovereignty project.
-The new program and the revised sovereignty project was adopted at the 2005 Congress.
+In 2003, the PQ launched the Saison des idées ("Season of ideas") which was a public consultation aiming to gather the opinions of Quebecers on its sovereignty project.
+The program and the revised sovereignty project were adopted at the 2005 Congress.

 In the 2003 election, the PQ lost power to the Liberal Party.
 However, in early 2004, the Liberal government of Paul Martin had proved to be unpopular, and that, combined with the federal Liberal Party sponsorship scandal, contributed to a resurgence of the BQ.
 In the 2004 federal elections, the Bloc Québécois won 54 of Quebec's 75 seats in the House of Commons, compared to 33 previously.
 However, in the 2006 federal elections the BQ lost three seats and in the 2008 federal elections lost two additional seats, bringing their total down to 49, but was still the most popular federal party in Quebec up until the 2011 Canadian federal election, when the BQ was devastated by the federalist NDP, with the Bloc at a total of four seats and the loss of official party status in the Commons (compared to the NDP's 59 seats, Conservatives' five seats, and the Liberals' seven seats in Quebec).